ladiesofcode/london/meetups/2017-february/readme.md

 [**Take the tour of Go to familiarize yourself with the language**](https://tour.golang.org/welcome/1)

-_Sue is a huge Go enthusiast by night, passionate Perl developer by day and Ladies of Code regular._
+_Sue is a huge Go enthusiast by night, passionate Perl developer by day and a Ladies of Code regular._